 The Tennessee River begins in Virginia, flows south and dips into Alabama, and ends in

-Kentucky where it joins the Ohio River.
-This sub-region is 10,355 mi2 in size and contains
+joins the Ohio River.
+This sub-region is 10,355 mi

 the major tributaries of Bear Creek, Cypress Creek, Limestone Creek, Shoal Creek, Flint